Organisational Risk Consulting

 Independent assurance aligned to organisational context and leadership accountability

-Senior leaders and boards require confidence that work health and safety (WHS) systems are not only compliant on paper, but are operating effectively in practice.
-A WHS Gap Analysis and Governance Review (WHS Review) provides independent, evidence-based insight into how WHS systems perform against legal duties, operational realities, and organisational expectations.
+Senior leaders require confidence that work health and safety (WHS) systems are not only compliant on paper, but are operating effectively in practice.
+A WHS Gap Analysis and Governance Review (WHS Review) provides independent, evidence-based insight into how WHS systems perform against legal duties, operational realities, and organisational governance expectations.

-A WHS Review takes a holistic, governance-led approach to assurance.
+A WHS Review takes a holistic, governance-led approach to independent assurance.
 It examines system design, leadership oversight, decision-making processes, and outcomes to identify risks that matter to governance, legal defensibility, and organisational performance.

 Our approach is flexible and responsive to organisational context.
 Each WHS Review is tailored to the nature of the business, work environments, workforce profile, risk exposure, governance arrangements, and relevant third parties.
 This ensures findings and recommendations reflect how work is actually conducted, rather than how systems are intended to operate on paper.

-Where required to meet the organisation’s assurance needs, relevant elements of ISO 45001 Occupational Health and Safety Management Systems and ISO 45003 Occupational Health and Safety Management, Psychological Health and Safety at Work (Guideline) may be incorporated into the WHS Review.
+Where required to meet the organisation’s assurance needs, relevant elements of ISO 45001 Occupational Health and Safety Management Systems and ISO 45003 Occupational Health and Safety Management, Psychological Health and Safety at Work (Guidelines) may be incorporated into the WHS Review.
 This allows targeted consideration of ISO alignment within a broader assessment of legal compliance, governance design, and system effectiveness.

 Where independent confirmation against ISO requirements alone is required, ISO internal auditing is offered as a separate, targeted assurance service.